HirotheChamp/FirstRate/README.md

 ## Usage

-This application helps in organizing events in an orderly fashion.
-Events can be booked with a display tab for all the booked events of a signed in user.
+This application functions as a panel of judges.
+A user is able to post an item, story, service, etc to be rated by other users on the website.